Bytescale Alternative (Upload.io): Flat-Price File Upload APIs

 Conclusion

 FilePost is the closest match for the "REST API only, flat price, get a URL back" use case.
-Try it free with 300 uploads per month.
+Try it free with 15 uploads/month instantly and 50/month after email verification.